1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Return to Division of Solid Waste Management (DSWM) Main Page Division of Solid Waste Management Tennessee counties, municipalities, and organizations which have been determined to be tax exempt nonprofit recycling organizations or who are designated as 501(c)(3) by the Internal Revenue Service may apply.
+Waste Management Section Main Page Division of Land Protection Tennessee counties, municipalities, and organizations which have been determined to be tax exempt nonprofit recycling organizations or who are designated as 501(c)(3) by the Internal Revenue Service may apply.
 Three priorities have been established for this offering: Establish new used oil collection infrastructure in an underserved location or new site.

 Upgrade or replace existing equipment at collection centers not currently meeting the standards specified in the Used Oil Collection & Recycling Grant Program Requirements.
+Establish a DIY used oil collection at an existing recycling center, solid waste collection facility, or other publicly owned facility.

+Applicants can use this grant to cover the cost of building or upgrading Automotive Fluid Collection Centers, but such funds may not be used for regular operation expenses of a recurring nature.
 Eligible expenses include, but are not limited to: Paving, fencing, collection tanks, electrical power, filter crushers, canopy structures, spill containment equipment, and used oil transport trailers.

 Furthermore, applicants previously awarded a grant of this type from the Solid Waste Management Fund in the last two years that are currently under contract with open balances or who have failed to meet the obligations of additional Division of Solid Waste Management grant contracts in the last two years are ineligible.